AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

 ## If You Are Having Persistent Issues:
 - **Ensure that your filament is dry.** Wet filament can cause near-unfixable stringing.
     - Even brand new, factory sealed filament can still come wet.
+- Ensure that your nozzle is relatively clean.
 - Ensure that your hotend is not leaking around the threads or heat break.
 This can indicate that your nozzle or heatbreak is loose or not making adequate contact.
     - Your nozzle should be hot tightened (to the manufacturer's recommended torque specification if possible).
     - On most hotends *(particularly ones without a free-floating heater block like the v6 & Dragonfly)*, the nozzle should not be "bottomed out" against the heater block.
 You should see a little bit of a gap/thread.
 If the nozzle is bottomed out, that means that the heatbreak is not screwed in far enough and is not making adequate contact.